Why Mourinho's first two Spurs signings have left Lille so 'pissed off' | Goal.com

-Why Mourinho's first two Spurs signings have left Lille so 'pissed off'
+Why Mourinho's first two Spurs signings have left Lille so 'p*ssed off'

 It didn’t take Jose Mourinho long to complete his first signings for Tottenham.